 Installed and Enabled Installed and Disabled Uninstalled Additional Details The Remote Management service is running on the device.
 The Remote Management service is stopped and disabled on the device.
 The Remote Management service is uninstalled from the device.
-The picon properties If the ZENworks license expires, the Remote Management service continues to run and the device can be ◆ The icon properties page displays the Remote Management status as Running. properties page properties page displays the Remote Remote Management Management status as Disabled. page does not display an entry for the Remote Management status in the Agent Status panel The Remote Management policy is remotely managed. be remotely unenforced from the device.The device cannot be remotely managed.
+The picon properties If the ZENworks license expires, the Remote Management service continues to run and the device can be ◆ The icon properties page displays the Remote Management status as Running.
+The solicon properties page displays the Remote Management status as Disabled.
+The Remote page does not display an entry for the Remote Management status in the Agent Status panel The Remote Management policy is remotely managed.
+The device can be remotely managed.
+Management policy is unenforced from the device.
+The device cannot be remotely managed. unenforced from the device.The device cannot be remotely managed.